cschuijt/cschuijt/README.md

 ## My own stuff
 * __[💎 Dotagem](https://github.com/dotagem/dotagem)__, a Telegram bot running on Rails that allows users to link their Steam and Telegram accounts together, letting them display match and profile data in any chat.

+A complete overview of my work should be on my [website](https://cschuijt.nl).

 ## My 42 curriculum stuff
 These are the repositories for projects done at Codam.